scg-unibe-ch/ese2019-team5/docs/Biweekly Report 3.md

 because the token you had there were expired.
 In the end I figured a way out to make the tests work as in fail and find the problem.
 Also learnt how the HTTP delete works with more than one parameter.

+Considering the database there weren't any real problems.
+The only difficult thing was to define all the datatypes.
+The reason for this was that i expected the data in an other format than the frontend delivered it.
+But as soon as we decided on one datatype the problem was solved and the database worked.

+Since there were quite a lot of changes to the database it was and still ist a blessing that we found a webhost for our database.

+One challenge this time was to update the user data.
+The problem was that we didn't get the correct user data from the frontend but didn't notice for quite a long time.
+This resulted in an error from our database service and we didn't know how to solve this error, but after noticing that we didn't get everything
+I tested the database part for itself and it worked.
+So it really just was the missing data that caused the error which is now resolved.

 ###### Frontend: